Design & Technology Curriculum

 - develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world

-- build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users
+- build and apply a repertoire of knowledge, understanding and skills in order to Design and make high-quality prototypes and products for a wide range of users

-- critique, evaluate and test their ideas and products and the work of others
+- enable children to evaluate and test their ideas and products and the work of others

-- Understand and apply the principles of nutrition and learn how to cook.
+- enable children to understand and apply the principles of nutrition and learn how to cook.